jbentivegna15/Senior-Project-2018-Force-Feedback-Glove/Progress Updates.md

 Luka Lipovac
 10/30/2017 - Cleaned, rebuilt, and reconfigured the computer we are developing on.
 Settled on a way to actuate the glove through the use of Electroadhesive clutches..
 Got in touch with researchers from Carnegie Melon and obtained their research into this actuation method along with their work on the electrical aspect of it.
 Created block diagram for system along with begining the transition to the bluetooth variant of our current chip in the preliminary schematic.

+Varouzan Knouni
+10/30/2017- Re-read datasheet of IMU + application notes.
+IMU is a programmable device which involves a lot of register that need to be set for correct operation.
+Figured out a preliminary register setting.
+Stared writting code to get data out from IMUs.

 Week 9:

 Joseph Bentivegna
 11/6/2017 - Worked to get relative motion working in Unity.
 This involves tracking one static item at the core and tracking another item relative to the first.
 I used the Vive tracker as the initial item and attached this to a hinged pipe.
 I then used a second controller as the other item and worked to link the objects in unity such that they stayed constrained relative to eachother.

+Luka Lipovac
 11/6/2017 - Busy week with class and family, was not able to do much. <3

+Varouzan Knouni
+11/6/2017- Pulled data out from single IMU.
+Moved development from local IDE to mbed.com, for better collaboration.

+Week 10:

+11/19/2018 - Hooked up to IMUs on the same I2C bus and proceded in getting readings from both of them.
+Developed code to output data read (converted to float to match realistic values) to PC COM port in string format.
+Device offers limited I2C addresses so code as to be converted to use SPI instead at some point for final product.
+Register settings where tested, and some minor modification on sampling rate was imposed.